anvaka/imaginary-faces/README.md

 If you have any suggestions or comments, please feel free to leave them as an issue here, or contact me on Twitter at  https://twitter.com/anvaka

+## Community discussion

+More than half a million people have seen this project on reddit: https://www.reddit.com/r/MapPorn/comments/14ynj3s/asked_midjourney_to_imagine_the_most/

+Please follow the comments trail to see what people think about it.

 ## License

 The source code in this project is licensed under MIT license.